purushottam22/purushottam22.github.io/README.md

 - Big Data

 ### Honors and Awards
+- Secured a rank of **5246** in Google HashCode Qualifier round 2021.
 - Participant and oral presentation in Young Scientist COnference at [Indian Internation Science Festival 2020](https://iisfvirtual.in/)
 - Presented a model in Science Engineering Model competition at [Indian International Science festival 2019](https://www.scienceindiafest.org/).
 - Delegate at Lokmanthan 2018.